gtedavid/cmd-tips-linux/README.md

 Commands within the opened file :

-- Press `i` to enter or switch to *Insert mode*.
+- Press `i` to enter or switch to _Insert mode_.
-- Press `Esc` to switch to *Command mode*.
+- Press `Esc` to switch to _Command mode_.

 - Press the following keys `:w` to save and continue editing.
-Note you may need to use press `Esc`/`Echap` to type it if you're in *Insert mode*
+Note you may need to use press `Esc`/`Echap` to type it if you're in _Insert mode_
 - Press `:wq` or ZZ — Save and quit/exit vi.
+- If you don't want to save changes and exit the interface, type `:q!`

+- To copy/yank a line type `yy`
-:q! — Quit vi and do not save changes. yy — Yank (copy) a line of text. p — Paste a line of yanked text below the current line. o — Open a new line under the current line.
+- To 'paste a line of yanked text below the current line',  type `p`

+- To open a new line under the current line, type `o`
-O — Open a new line above the current line.
+- To open a new line above the current line, type `O`
+- To add 'to the end of of the line', type `A`
+- To add 'after the cursor’s current position', type `a`
+- To 'insert text at the beginning of the current line', type `I`
+- To go at the start of the word', type `b`
-A — Append to the end of the line. a — Append after the cursor’s current position.
+- To 'go to the end of the word', type `e`
-I — Insert text at the beginning of the current line. b — Go to the beginning of the word. e — Go to the end of the word. x — Delete a single character. dd — Delete an entire line.
-Xdd — Delete X number of lines.
-Xyy — Yank X number of lines.
+- Type `x` to delete one character
-G — Go to the last line in a file.
+- Type `dd` to delete the whole line
-XG — Go to line X in a file.
+- Type a number followed by `dd` to delete the given number of lines
+- Type a number followed by `yy`, to cut the given number of lines

+- Type `G` to go to the end of the file (last line)
-gg — Go to the first line in a file.
+- Type a number followed by `G` to go to the Xst/nd/rd/th line in the file
-:num — Display the current line’s line number. h — Move left one character. j — Move down one line. k — Move up one line. l — Move right one character.
+- Type `gg` to go to the top of the file (first line)
+- Typing `:num` will 'display the current line’s line number'
+- Typing `h` will move the cursor one character
+- Typing `j` will move the cursor down one line
+- Typing `k` will move the cursor up one line.
+- Typing `l` will move the cursor right one character.